 Elaborating, he said, "There may well be a skills shortage in Ireland.
 There may also be a problem, as young people are the taxpayers who will [have to] pay the pensions of people my age.
 There is a strong sense with some of the younger people that we spoke to [for the report] that my generation has screwed them and the country, and has left them to pay the bills.
 Therefore, they’re saying, 'I'm out of here and why should I come back?'"

-Deputy Prime Minister Eamon Gilmore – Ireland's Nick Clegg, playing second fiddle in the coalition government to Fine Gael leader Enda Kenny – has called the state of affairs "unacceptable".
-But neither he, nor anyone else in government, seem particularly keen to help matters.
+Deputy Prime Minister Eamon Gilmore has called the state of affairs "unacceptable."
+But neither he, nor anyone else in the government, seems particularly keen to help matters.

 You could, of course, ask the bank for a loan, but they aren't particularly enthralled at the idea of lending anyone any money at the moment, and it's getting harder to find part-time jobs to support yourself while you study.
-As a result, enrolment "has collapsed – it's on the floor", according to Piaras Mac Éinrí.
+As a result, enrollment "has collapsed—it's on the floor," according to Piaras Mac Éinrí.

 A protest by the "We're Not Leaving" campaign, a group fighting against government policies that exacerbate emigration (Photo courtesy of the "We're Not Leaving" campaign)

-Other government policies include slashing budgets for community-led projects and business development, as well as initiating internship programmes like Jobsbridge, which offers opportunities like learning how to stack shelves at Tesco or fit tyres for Quikfit.
-That might sound vaguely positive, but the government foot an extra €50 on top of the dole for anyone taking part in the scheme, giving the companies full-time workers they don't have to pay, meaning that there's no real point in employing anyone on a proper wage.
+Other government policies include slashing budgets for community-led projects and business development, as well as initiating internship programs like Jobsbridge, which offers opportunities like learning how to stack shelves at Tesco or fit tires for Quikfit.
+That might sound vaguely positive, but the government pays an extra €50 (about $67) on top of unemployment benefits for anyone taking part in the scheme, giving the companies full-time workers they don't have to pay, meaning that there's no real point in employing anyone on a proper wage.

-However, perhaps the most extreme measure was the government's decision to almost half dole payments for people under 26 last month to €100 a week.
-That means "if [young people] go on Jobsbridge, they’ll be working 35 hours a week for 150 quid – that’s just shocking," said Joseph Loughnane, an Irish citizen who is determined to stay in his home country in spite of the current lack of opportunity.
+However, perhaps the most extreme measure was the government's decision to almost half unemployment payments for people under 26 last month to €100 (about $135) a week.
+That means "if [young people] go on Jobsbridge, they’ll be working 35 hours a week for 150 quid—that’s just shocking," said Joseph Loughnane, an Irish citizen who is determined to stay in his home country in spite of the current lack of opportunity.

 Joseph and others at the campaign are fighting the good fight, but they're up against it.
-Those affected by the recent dole cuts fall into the age bracket that's seen the highest percentage of emigrants since 2006, so it's reasonable to assume that the number of people in their twenties leaving Ireland will increase again next year.
+Those affected by the recent unemployment cuts fall into the age bracket that's seen the highest percentage of emigrants since 2006, so it's reasonable to assume that the number of people in their 20s leaving Ireland will increase again next year.

-And the only kind of incentivising statement Eamon Gilmore has managed to muster is, "The place for any young person is not permanently in front of a flatscreen TV.
+And the only kind of incentivizing statement Eamon Gilmore has managed to muster is, "The place for any young person is not permanently in front of a flatscreen TV.
 It is in education and training."
-So that's the education his government has made unaffordable and the training schemes that have come under threat due to government cuts, then.
+And that's the education his government has made unaffordable and the training schemes that have come under threat due to government cuts.

-It seems that, unless the government reevaluate their reckless, short-sighted policies, young people will continue to abandon Ireland in their droves, leaving the future for the rest of the country looking very grim indeed.
+It seems that, unless the government reevaluates their reckless, short-sighted policies, young people will continue to abandon Ireland in droves, leaving the future for the rest of the country looking very grim indeed.